-The big egg in Winlock, south of Tacoma, is twelve feet long and weighs 1,200 lbs.
+The big egg in Winlock, south of Tacoma, is twelve feet long and weighs 1,200 pounds.
 It sits on a pedestal on a ten-foot steel pole in the wide, grassy median running through the center of town.
-On the pedestal is written "World's Largest EGG, WINLOCK."
+On the pedestal is written, "World's Largest EGG."

-Winlock was America's second largest egg producing town until the 1950s, but local egg pride shows no sign of cracking.
+Winlock was America's second largest egg producing town until the 1950s, and local egg pride remains strong.
 The first big egg was fashioned from canvas by town boosters in 1923, part of a celebration around the opening of the Pacific Highway.
 A plastic version replaced it in 1944.